Effanuel/go-rust-python-cpp/README.md

-# go-rust-python-cpp
+# go-rust-python-cpp-scala-js
-Common algos written in Golang, Rust, Python, c++, Scala and Typescript for learning purposes
+Common algos written in Golang, Rust, Python, c++, Scala and Javascript for learning purposes